nvr5een/ansible-role-ejbca/README.md

 ## Configure YubiHSM 2 device

-This section describes how to configure a YubiHSM 2 device for use with EJBCA on a bare-metal CentOS 7 server.
+This section describes how to configure a YubiHSM 2 device for use with EJBCA on a physical CentOS 7 server.

 During the EJBCA installation, YubiHSM 2 tools are installed and administrative user `jciadm` is created.
 It is assumed `jciadm` is logged into the GUI